Tyrell Ashcroft

-Tyrell Dean Ashcroft (born 7 July 2004) is an English professional footballer who plays as a defender for Premier League club Tottenham Hotspur.
+Tyrell Dean Ashcroft (born 7 July 2004) is an English professional footballer who played as a defender, most recently for Premier League club Tottenham Hotspur.

 Career

 Ashcroft came through the youth system at Reading, and made his professional debut for the club in a 1–0 EFL Championship loss to Millwall on 2 November 2021.
 He finished the 2021–22 season with four starts for the club, and was named on the bench 11 times.

 On 1 July 2022, Tottenham Hotspur announced the signing of Ashcroft to their academy.
+On 10 June 2026, Tottenham announced that Ashcroft would leave the club at the end of his contract on 30 June 2026.